-Creativity as a term is many times wrongly associated only with works related to art.
+Many times we wrongly associate Creativity as a term only with works related to art.
 The word is simply ‘Create’.
 It does not specify whether to create a painting or a dance form or a poem or a product promotional strategy or a computer algorithm or filling of books of accounts.
 Creativity simply refers to finding new ways to the same things differently such that most people haven’t thought of before.
 Thus, one can be creative in any line of work, as long as the idea is to attempt to constantly reinvent himself and break the mundane.

 One of the major reasons corporates are willing to shell out hefty pay packages to fresh management graduates is in anticipation that they would probably bring a fresher perspective and come up with innovative ideas and methods which existing veterans who have been dead-locked in set patterns are unable to think of.
 Employers today value the ability to try and attempt to do things differently, and that was creativity is essential.
 Enhancing your approach creatively enhances your soft skills.

-Generally, creativity stems out of either inspiration or imagination.
+Generally, creativity stems from either inspiration or imagination.

-Creativity from inspiration is when a piece of work done by someone in a way that inspires you, and you decide to further build on it and come up with something having your essence to it, making it further innovative and creative.
+Creativity from inspiration is when someone does a piece of work in a way that inspires you, and you decide to further build on it and come up with something having your essence to it, making it further innovative and creative.

 Creativity from imagination stems when a person can’t keep doing things the usual mediocre way.
 The brain keeps churning ideas and thoughts, imagination runs wild and there is an innate need to do things differently.